tpaananen/Docker-CLI-For-Windows/README.md

 # Docker Commands for Windows powered by WSL

+This is really simplified console version of Docker Desktop for Windows powered by WSL 2 when you do not need all those fancy features of Docker Desktop (see [lisencing](https://www.docker.com/pricing)).
+Docker is installed in WSL v2 distribution and docker commands are executed via wsl.exe from Windows using simple batch files to forward arguments and IO in terminal.
+Expect network to break!

 Note: this has not been tested in many situations and there are scenarios where this solution will not work, but for simple docker setups in Windows, it's doing fine.

 ## Setup